EduardMaschine/vita-uvc-app/README.md

 	- Has issues holding 60fps at 4k
 		- either lower the resolution to 1080p on the pi, or switch to DMA-BUF.
 DMA-BUF runs slightly better, but can't hold 60fps at 272 reliable.
     	- recommendation is to limit yourself to 30fps anyways, since there are not that much games supporting 60fps on vita and psp, and even if, uvc does not provide reliable 60fps currently except for 272p mode. better have reliable fps than juddery fps.
+        - make sure to have hdmi_enable_4kp60=1 set within /boot/firmware/config.txt, otherwise the pi boots into 4096x2160@30fps. this is unique to pi4.
 	- Tested on 4k (2160p)
 * Raspberry Pi 5
 	- No issues so far